-User intent is now a major focus of the Google algorithm.
+User intent is now a major focus of search engine algorithms.
 So if you want to rank well for a keyword you have to understand what the searcher is looking for.

 When doing keyword research, it’s easy to focus only on search volume and keyword difficulty.
 But always make sure you understand searcher intent for the keyword.
 Because understanding user intent is the key to ranking well for any keyword.

 - How To Use Keyword Modifiers To Rank on Google

 - How to Find Seed Keywords for Better SEO